by Jen Gamarano

 “The next day, my son started crying like crazy when I tried to latch him, and refused to nurse for a full 24 hours.The pediatrician told us to supplement with formula and I gave in because I felt sick, tired, and good lord, I wasn’t going to starve my child.”

 When he finally started to latch again, it was clear that I didn’t have enough for him.
-He would get sleepy after only a few minutes of nursing, sleep for a few minutes, and then wake up crying and wanted to eat again.
-I spent a couple days feeding him every 15 minutes and didn’t wear a shirt or see anyone during that time.
+He would get sleepy after only a few minutes of nursing, sleep for a few minutes, and then wake up crying and want to eat again.
+I spent a couple of days feeding him every 15 minutes and didn’t wear a shirt or see anyone during that time.
 I met with a lactation consultant who listed a whole slew of things that could potentially be wrong with him.
 I also learned that I had an infection on my nipple and he developed thrush, which made all of this infinitely more complicated and painful.
-I was still determined to breastfeed, so we saw two lactation specialists, an ENT and Osteopath to evaluate the little guy, and I tried every natural remedy in the book.
-I took supplements and tinctures, drank dark beer, pumped multiple times in an hour, saw another lactation specialist, ate almonds, stayed hydrated, pumped, nursed, pumped, nursed, until I just couldn’t do it anymore.
-I got to the point where I just said without emotion “tried it” whenever someone gave me advice to increase my supply.
+I was still determined to breastfeed, so we saw two lactation specialists, an ENT, and an Osteopath to evaluate the little guy, and I tried every natural remedy in the book.
+I took supplements and tinctures, drank dark beer, pumped multiple times in an hour, saw another lactation specialist, ate almonds, stayed hydrated, pumped, nursed, pumped, nursed until I just couldn’t do it anymore.
+I got to the point where I just said without emotion “tried it” whenever someone gave me the advice to increase my supply.
 I was exhausted.
-I woke up to pump every morning and sobbed because I would only get dribbles and my baby just wasn’t getting that ever so magical breast milk despite all my best efforts.
+I woke up to pump every morning and sobbed because I would only get dribbles and my baby just wasn’t getting that ever-so-magical breast milk despite all my best efforts.

-I’ve heard so many different opinions about my son and I on our journey that I don’t think I can definitively say what the root cause of all of this was.
+I’ve heard so many different opinions about my son and me on our journey that I don’t think I can definitively say what the root cause of all of this was.
 The opinion that made me feel the most at ease was from our ENT who flat out said that not every baby is a fit for every breast.
-Until then, I’d been conditioned to think that since I was a woman, breast feeding would be the most natural thing I’ve ever done.
+Until then, I’d been conditioned to think that since I was a woman, breastfeeding would be the most natural thing I’ve ever done.
 I forgot in all of this that all humans are different and that’s part of the beauty of life.
 I had to stop blaming my baby, and I had to stop blaming myself for “failing” at this.
 I had to give up the notion that this was, in fact, a failure, because it wasn’t.